 Barry Primus is the Godfather of C.O.R.E.
-A.C.T.I.N.G. workshops.
-My film Blood!
-Sugar!
-Sid!
-Ace! is dedicated to him.
-This is a letter to Barry.
+A.C.T.I.N.G. workshops, that I lead in Providence, RHode Island and other various parts of new england This is a letter to Barry.

 Thanks for all your guidance and support over the years.
 Since my experience in your Acting Techniques for Director’s classes in Maine, I have done well with C.O.R.E.
 A.C.T.I.N.G. at five venues with many students and so many great nights.
 I now have two weekly classes on Mondays and Tuesdays.
 Many reports from students of help to get over “shyness” and “blocked creativity”.

 Many C.O.R.E.
 A.C.TO.R.S. have seriously applied their talents and training to A.C.T.I.N.G.
 One of my students, a guy in his early twenties, Dustin Tueber, went from an untapped potential force to a real solid, enthusiastic and inspired A.C.T.O.R.
 Dustin would actually drive from New Hampshire to Rhode Island to take classes.
 In a years time of taking our group class and also several one-on-one coaching, Dustin realized a heluva lot of potential.
 He was accepted and is now studying at Stella Adler Conservatory Class of 2016.
 Tom Paolino is a friend who enrolled me for one-on-one coaching in his pursuit of a role in a major motion picture titled Bleed for This – The Vinny Paz story.
 Tom’s own journey is a long one, suffice to say it is an inspiring and wild adventure.